 The five alternatives were evaluated in terms of the NCP criteria, including threshold factors, balancing factors, and modifying factors.
 Alternatives 4 and 5 are considered the most effective alternatives for reducing potential risk from explosive hazards within the site.
 Alternative 2 would reduce exposure to MEC or unintended detonation of MEC.
-Alternative 3 would provide a partial reduction in TMV through treatment and disposal, with MEC remaining in the subsurface; it has a lower cost than Alternatives 4 and 5.
+Alternative 3 would provide a partial reduction in TMV through treatment and disposal, with MEC remaining in the subsurface; and is lower in cost than Alternatives 4 and 5.
 Alternatives 4 and 5 would remove MEC from the areas where it has the highest probability of being located, mitigating the explosive hazard due to MEC presence and reducing risk to potential receptors.
 Both Alternatives 4 and 5 utilize DGM technology proven effective at identifying subsurface metallic anomalies.
 However, the additional use of AGC methods to differentiate between munitions items and non-hazardous metallic debris further reduces the level of effort associated with intrusive investigation under Alternative 5 would be reduced by using AGC methods.

-MRS-04 is residential, commercial/industrial, agricultural, and recreational use.
+MRS-05 is residential, commercial/industrial, agricultural, and recreational use.
 As such, access to the MRS is unrestricted and the current and future receptors consist of residents, recreational users, construction industrial workers, and visitors.
-Following a comparison of all alternatives retained for detailed analysis, Alternative 5 is considered the most effective, cost-efficient, and appropriate alternative for reduction of MEC hazards at MRS-04.
-MRS-04 will continue to be used as residential, commercial/industrial, agricultural, and recreational space, and MEC and MD were found at the MRS in previous investigations and the RI.
+Following a comparison of all alternatives retained for detailed analysis, Alternative 5 is considered the most effective, cost-efficient, and appropriate alternative for reduction of MEC hazards at the MRS. MRS-05 will continue to be used as residential, commercial/industrial, agricultural, and recreational space and there was MEC confirmed in previous investigations and MD found during the RI.
 Accordingly, Alternative 5 (surface clearance and subsurface removal of MEC to a depth of detection using AGC with LUCs) is appropriate.